iknowjason/PurpleCloud/docs/tools/sentinel.md

 * **Logging Passwords:** By default, all passwords are randomly generated.
 So if you are not aware of this, it might be easy to lose track of a password.
 For this reason we have added a logging feature that captures all passwords created.
 The ```ad.py``` script will automatically log all output to a logfile called ```ranges.log```.
 This is for the specific purpose of being able to track the ranges created and the passwords that are auto-generated for AD users and local Administrator accounts.
 You can also type ```terraform output``` as a secondary way to get the password and details for each virtual machine.

-* **Azure Network Security Groups:**  By default, the ```ad.py``` script will try to auto-detect your public IP address using a request to http://ifconfig.me.
-Your public IP address will be used to white list the Azure NSG source prefix setting.
-A second terraform resource is then used to manage and update any changes to your public IP address.
-You can hard code a different IP address in the following section of the ad.py script or the terraform nsg.tf file.
-If you change locations and your IP address changes, simply type ```terraform apply``` and the NSG white-listed public IP address should update through terraform.
+* **Azure Network Security Groups:**  By default when you run terraform apply, the security group is wide open to the public Internet allowing ```0.0.0.0/0```.
+To lock this down: your public IPv4 address can be determined via a query to ifconfig.so and the terraform.tfstate is updated automatically.
+If your location changes, simply run terraform apply to update the security groups with your new public IPv4 address.
+If ifconfig.me returns a public IPv6 address, your terraform will break.
+In that case you'll have to customize the white list.
+To change the white list for custom rules, update this variable in ```nsg_sentinel.tf```:

 ```
 locals {
-  src_ip = chomp(data.http.firewall_allowed.response_body)
+  #src_ip = chomp(data.http.firewall_allowed.response_body)
-  #src_ip = "0.0.0.0/0"
+  src_ip = "0.0.0.0/0"
 }
 ```